Smart meter

 Amber Electric

 Another provider in its infancy is Amber Electric, promising customers a more ‘honest’ way of buying power.
-In exchange for providing wholesale energy prices, this provider charges a small monthly fee.
+In exchange for providing wholesale energy prices, this energy provider charges a small monthly fee.
 Amber Electric also has an app which is claimed to give consumers live prices and 12-hour forecasts.
-They also guarantee customers will never pay more than the Government’s Default Market Offer over a 12-month period.

 Here are Amber’s plans on our database for VIC.
 These are products from a referral partner†.
 These costs are based on the Citipower energy network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-The nature of buying wholesale energy rates means accurately predicting annual power costs is very tricky business.
-However, energy regulations mean that retailers and comparison websites (including Canstar Blue and various government sites) must give consumers a price estimate and reflect how this cost compares to the market.
+Australian energy regulations mean that energy retailers and comparison websites (including Canstar Blue and various government sites) must give consumers a price estimate and reflect how this cost compares to the market.
 This is why estimated costs for wholesale energy plans should be treated with some caution.

 Are wholesale energy prices cheaper?

-Electricity bill with light bulb in frontYes, wholesale electricity prices are technically the cheapest in market, but that doesn’t mean these rates remain the cheapest when sold to customers.
-As mentioned earlier, buying wholesale doesn’t necessarily mean the lowest price because energy companies usually attach other fees to cover the cost of giving customers access to wholesale prices.
+Wholesale electricity prices are technically the cheapest on the energy market, but that doesn’t mean these rates remain the cheapest when sold to customers.
+As mentioned earlier, buying wholesale doesn’t necessarily mean the lowest price, because energy companies usually attach other fees to cover the cost of giving customers access to wholesale prices.

-Also keep in mind that – given the fluctuating nature of the wholesale energy market – those cheap rates can suddenly skyrocket at a moment’s notice should power supply struggle to meet demand in the market.
-The retailers that sell wholesale energy prices claim to have measures in place to try to mitigate the risk of high spot prices being passed onto customers, but it’s worth keeping in mind the volatile nature of the system.
+Given the fluctuating nature of the wholesale energy market, those cheap rates can suddenly skyrocket at a moment’s notice should power supply struggle to meet demand in the market.
+The retailers that sell wholesale energy prices claim to have measures in place to try to mitigate the risk of high spot prices being passed on to customers, but it’s worth keeping in mind the volatile nature of the system.

-For a wholesale energy plan to work well in the customer’s favour, you’ll need to make sure you monitor prices closely and follow your retailer’s guidance on when power is affordable and when you should cut back because of high spot prices.
-Given your retailer will be making money from your membership fees rather than through your usage (as with most normal power plans), it has nothing to gain from seeing you slugged higher usage rates.
+For a wholesale energy plan to work well in the customer’s favour, they will need to make sure to monitor energy prices closely.
+It is also vital that the customer follows their energy retailer’s guidance on when power is affordable and when it’s time to cut back due to high spot prices.
+Given that the wholesale energy retailer will be making money from membership fees rather than through energy usage (as with most normal energy plans), the energy retailer has nothing to gain from seeing customers hit with higher usage rates.

 How much does 1kWh cost?

 The price charged for electricity per kilowatt hour (kWh) will depend on the state, as well as the electricity distributor which is responsible for delivering energy to homes and businesses via the national grid.
-Unlike distributors, a retailer is in charge of setting the kWh price that customers pay for electricity, with the average usage rate per kWh typically costing between 19c and 30c.
+Unlike energy distributors, an energy retailer is in charge of setting the kWh price that customers pay for electricity, with the average usage rate per kWh typically costing between 19c and 30c.

-Usage and supply charges of energy plans can be found by using our free comparison tool.
-Simply type in your postcode, select a plan of interest and click on the ‘more details’ button to the right of page.
+Usage and supply charges of energy plans can be found by using Canstar Blue’s free comparison tool.
+Simply type in your postcode, select a plan of interest and click on the ‘more details’ button to the right of the page.

 Are wholesale energy prices worth it?

-Image credits: Andrey_Popov/Shutterstock.com, Australian Energy Market Commission (AEMC), tommaso79/Shutterstock.com
+Image credits: ARDV73/Shutterstock.com, Australian Energy Market Commission (AEMC)

 Share this article